Prescott pays tribute to late mother while accepting award

 The two-time Pro Bowl selection lost his mother, Peggy, to cancer in 2013 when he was a quarterback at Mississippi State.
 He also honored his late brother, Jace, who died by suicide in 2020.

-”My mother was, and still is, my moral compass,” Prescott said while accepting the award Thursday night. ”Through my own charitable contributions, I seek to share her strength and courage with the world.”
+“My mother was, and still is, my moral compass,” Prescott said while accepting the award Thursday night at NFL Honors.
+“Through my own charitable contributions, I seek to share her strength and courage with the world.”

 Prescott is the fourth Cowboys player to win the award, joining Roger Staubach, Troy Aikman and former teammate Jason Witten.